nsum/ms3-hotel-task-manager/README.md

     Up until then, dates were saved in string format, so I refactored views to save in date format, and then using jinja compared today to due_date.
 - Above changes brought small issue when editing task.
 If date wasn't changed when editing, there was a formatting issue, as time data didn't match the format.
+Fixed it by adding '.strftime('%d/%b/%Y')' to date values when editing task.

 ## Coding Process / Reasoning
 - Initially I set up two collections for tasks: 'tasks' for department tasks, and 'personal'